Rajendhiran/LoginFlowForServer/README.md

 ```

 #### Resending Verification Email
-This api is the same as resetting password api.
-You just need to issue the same call as this is transparent from user of view.
+This API is the same as *resetting password* API.
+You just need to issue the *same* call request as this is transparent from user of view.

 ### Sync Facebook account after logging Email/Password
-This is used when user wants to synchronize/link her facebook login to email/password that she's currently logged in.
+This is used when user wants to synchronize/link her Facebook login to email/password that she's currently logged in.

 * Endpoint: `/api/v1/user/sync_facebook`
 * Method: `PUT`